ermiaswoldetsadik/MusicplayerApp/README.md

 # MusicplayerApp
-Windows console application written in C# / .NET - Musicplayer App.
+Windows application written in C# / .NET - Musicplayer App.
 This app is from the C# / .NET
 # Version
 1